This page features research on disorders in children, teens, and young adults. Check back from time to time for updates.

 Wall Street Journal, November 11, 2011

 An area of the brain works less efficiently in children with attention-deficit/hyperactivity disorder, researchers say.
-Using a functional magnetic imaging scanner to track signs of neural activity among 19 affected children and 23 other children, the scientists discovered that a critical mental control area, called the dorsal anterior cingulate cortex, worked much harder among children with attention problems.
+Using a functional magnetic imaging scanner to track signs of neural activity among 19 affected children and 23 other children, the scientists discovered that a critical mental control area, called the dorsal anterior cingulate cortex, worked harder among children with attention problems.
 The findings suggest that the function as well as the structure of this brain area is different in children with ADHD.

 Parents should know if their child is anxious and see obvious signs, right?
 You might think you know your child anxiety symptoms, but many parents miss it altogether.
 Anxiety isn’t always that obvious.
 Here are child anxiety symptoms that are sometimes missed: